 Grandpap had laughed and spit tobacco juice into a beer bottle.
 Sharalyn ran inside to repeat the song for her mother, who narrowed her eyes and said nothing.
 For a moment, Sharalyn thought her mother was going to spit on her, spitting being something the family seemed to do with accuracy.
 But her mother decided to ignore her throughout the evening and wouldn’t kiss her goodnight.

 But I could’ve been anything, Sharalyn thought.

-As awful as the old man was, he had also had sober moments during the vacation back East.
-In his sobriety, he taught her how to cup her hand into a bowl for water, clamp her other hand over it as a lid and then blow into the opening between her bent thumbs, making a trilling noise.
+As awful as the old bigot was, he had sober moments during that vacation.
+In one, he taught her how to cup her hand into a bowl for water, clamp her other hand over it as a lid and then blow into the opening between her bent thumbs, making a trilling noise.
 “Bird whistle,” he’d said, and she’d left the bunnies to their underground hideout in order to captivate the jays in the trees.

-Sharalyn stepped into the little gravel path through the drought-resistant zeroscape of her front yard, for which she’d given up her gladiolas last year.
+Sharalyn stepped into the little gravel path through the drought-resistant xeriscape of her front yard, for which she’d given up her gladiolas last year.
 Bending to the faucet, she turned the spigot, and water and air blasted in alternative bursts, making sounds like quacking ducks.
-At this, the mockingbird, who was hiding in the old Crape Myrtle on the side of the house, took flight, landing across the street atop the Jetson’s-styled shrub next to the neighbor’s door.
+At the sound, the mockingbird, which was hiding in the old crape myrtle on the side of the house, took flight, landing across the street atop the Jetson’s-styled shrub next to the neighbor’s door.